You can translate the document:

 Image 6: Data Exploration in Apache Zeppelin for Denodo

-Data preparation for Machine Learning algorithm
+Data preparation for Machine Learning supervised algorithms

 We can do that in Denodo Design Studio, which we already used earlier in the workflow to connect to data sources and transform input data as needed.
 In the Denodo Design Studio we can apply all the needed table-level transformations (joins, selections, aggregations, unions …) and operate at the field-level too, thanks to a rich and extensible functions library.